JonathanHaz/WeatherApp-Fintek/README.md

 2. Install dependencies for the backend: cd backend npm install

-3. Create a .env file in the backend directory and add your WeatherAPI key:
+3. Create a .env file in the backend directory and add your WeatherAPI key and Port:
-   WEATHER_API_KEY=your_weather_api_key
+   WEATHER_API_KEY= "200b790d6df94c9c88d82252240708"
+   PORT = 3000

 4. Install dependencies for the frontend: cd ../frontend npm install

-5. Start the backend server:
+6. Start the backend server:
    cd ../backend
    npm start

-6. Start the frontend development server: cd ../frontend npm run dev
+8. Start the frontend development server: cd ../frontend npm run dev

    The app should now be running at http://localhost:3000.</code></pre>
 <h2>Usage</h2>
 <ol>